SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      epdir_re1 = 0.,0.,1.
    /

-This namelist specifies the pulsed electric field applied to the system
+This input keyword specifies the pulsed electric field applied to the system

 ``ae_shape1 = 'Acos2'`` specifies the envelope of the pulsed electric field, cos^2 envelope for the vector potential.